Using Monotonicity Restrictions to Identify Models with Partially Latent Covariates

-For each experiment, we compute the difference between the true parameter value and the sample average of the estimates using 1000 replications ($N$).
-This is a measure of the bias of our estimator.
+For each experiment, we compute the difference between the true parameter value and the sample average of the estimates using $M=1000$ replications, which is a measure of the bias of our estimator.
 We also estimate the root mean squared error (RMSE) using the sample standard deviation of our estimates.

-Note that our data generating process mechanically implies $x_{i1}$ and $x_{i2}$ have a linear relationship with $y_i$.
+Note that our data generating process mechanically implies $x_{i1}$ and $x_{i2}$ have a linear relationship with $y_{i}$.
 We estimate $\gamma_{1}\left(\cd,z_{i}\right)$ and $\gamma_{2}\left(\cd,z_{i}\right)$ using second degree polynomials.
 Not surprisingly, we find that the estimated coefficients on quadratic terms are almost 0.
 The interpolated functions $\gamma_{1}^{-1}$ and $\gamma_{2}^{-1}$ are also almost linear.